Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 Here is an example of a retargeting email from Canva that encourages existing users to upgrade to the pro version of their tool:

-➡️ Using lead magnets
+➡️ Use lead magnets

 Here is a lead magnet from Link Labs where people can download their case study by providing their email address: